-This music arose unintentionally during program optimization and was made possible by the "misuse" of switches installed for debugging delay line memory.
-Media scholar Miyazaki described the practice of listening to sounds generated by algorithms and their bit patterns, integrated into programming, as "Algo-rhythmic Listening" [16].
+This music arose unintentionally during program optimization and was made possible by "misusing" switches installed for debugging acoustic delay line memory (p20).
+Media scholar Miyazaki described the practice of listening to sounds generated by algorithms and their bit patterns, integrated into programming and debugging, as "Algorhythmic Listening" [15].

-Doornbusch warns against ignoring these early computer music practices simply because they did not directly influence subsequent research [13, p.305].
-Indeed, the sounds produced by the Pilot ACE challenge the post-acousmatic historical narrative, which suggests that computer music transitioned from being democratized in closed electro-acoustic music laboratories to individual musicians.
+Doornbusch warns against ignoring early computer music practices in Australia and the UK simply because they did not directly influence subsequent research [12, p305].
+Indeed, the tendency to treat pre-MUSIC attempts as hobbyist efforts by engineers and post-MUSIC endeavors as "serious" research remains common even today [16].

+The sounds produced by the Pilot ACE challenge the post-acousmatic historical narrative, which suggests that computer music transitioned from being confined to specialized laboratories to becoming accessible to individuals, including amateurs.

 This is because the sounds generated by the Pilot ACE were not created by musical experts, nor were they solely intended for debugging purposes.
 Instead, they were programmed with the goal of producing interesting sounds.
-Moreover, these sounds were tied to the hardware of the acoustic delay line memory-a feature that was likely difficult to replicate, even in today's sound programming environments.
+Moreover, the sounds were tied to the hardware of the acoustic delay line memory-a feature that was likely difficult to replicate, even in modern audio programming environments.

-Similarly, in the 1960s at MIT, Peter Samson took advantage of the debugging speaker on the TX-0, a machine that had become outdated and was freely available for students to use.
-He conducted experiments in which he played melodies, such as Bach fugues, using "hoot" instruction [17].
-Samson's experiments with the TX-0 later evolved into the creation of a program that allowed melodies to be described using text within MIT.
+Similarly, in the 1960s at MIT, Peter Samson took advantage of the debugging speaker on the TX-0, a machine that had become outdated and freely available for students to use.
+He conducted experiments where he played melodies, such as Bach fugues, using square waves [17].
+Samson's experiments with the TX-0 later evolved into the creation of a program that allowed melodies to be described using text strings within MIT.

-Building on this, Samson developed a program called the Harmony Compiler for the DEC PDP-1, which was derived from the TX-0.
+Building on this, Samson developed a program called the Harmony Compiler on the DEC PDP-1, which was derived from the TX-0.
 This program gained significant popularity among MIT students.
-Around 1972, Samson began surveying various digital synthesizers that were under development at the time and went on to create a system specialized for computer music.
+Around 1972, Samson began surveying various digital synthesizers that were being developed at the time and went on to create a system specialized for computer music.
 The resulting Samson Box was used at Stanford University's CCRMA (Center for Computer Research in Music and Acoustics) for over a decade until the early 1990s and became a tool for many composers to create their works [18].
-Considering his example, it is not appropriate to separate the early experiments in sound generation by computers from the history of computer music solely because their initial purpose was debugging.

-2.1 Acousmatic Listening, the premise of the Universality of PCM
+Considering Samson's example, it is not appropriate to separate the early experiments in sound generation by computers from the history of computer music solely because their initial purpose was debugging. ### Acousmatic Listening, the premise of the Universality of PCM sound representation on a computer based on pulse-code modulation (PCM), which theoretically enables the representation of "almost any sound."

-One of the reasons why MUSIC led to subsequent advancements in research was not simply that it was developed early, but because it was the first to implement, but because it was the first to implement sound representation on a computer based on pulse-code modulation (PCM), which theoretically can generate "almost any sound" [19, p557]
+One of the reasons why MUSIC led to subsequent advancements in research was not simply because it was developed early, but because it was the first to implement

-PCM, the foundational digital sound representation today, involves sampling audio waveforms at discrete intervals and quantizing the sound pressure at each interval as discrete numerical values.
+PCM, the foundational method of sound representation on today's computers, involves dividing audio waveforms into discrete intervals (sampling) and representing the sound pressure at each interval as discrete numerical values (quantization).

-The issue with the universalism of PCM in the history of computer music is inherent in the concept of Acousmatic Listening, which serves as a premise for Post-Acousmatic.
-Acousmatic, introduced by Piegnot as a listening style for tape music such as musique concrète and later theorized by Schaeffer [9, p106], refers to a mode of listening in which the listener refrains from imagining a specific sound source.
-This concept has been widely applied in theories of listening to recorded sound, including Michel Chion's analysis of sound design in film.
+The issue with the universalism of PCM in the history of computer music is inherent in the concept of Acousmatic, which serves as a premise for Post-Acousmatic.
+Acousmatic, introduced by Piegnot as a listening style for tape music such as musique concrète and later theorized by Schaeffer, refers to a mode of listening where the listener refrains from imagining a specific sound source.
+This concept has been widely applied in theories of listening to recorded sound, including Chion's analysis of sound design in film.